khake19/moviedb/README.md

 - ~~Listing of movies in watchlist~~
 - Improve overall design

+## How to Start Application:

 ## Reminder:

 - Download X-code on Mac

 ## Need To Thinker: (still dabatable)

 - move ducks files to /modules file with same level with screens folder
 - ducks files should be independent to screens component since we can use same ducks files to different screens component. ex (movies, movie details)
 - home ducks folder should be replace to movies.

 ## Bugs

 - Currently movie details wont add new set of data once reach the bottom.

 ## Planning

 ### Redux Structure

 - Read more article on how ducks architecture works

 ### Redux Persist

 - Used this to store our sessions
 - Identify reducers on what to whitelist or blacklist

 ### Authentication

 - aquire api key in themoviedb website
 - use api key to request for request key
 - login using username and password to validate our request key
 - using validated key, now we can request session id to be used as authorisation

 ### Navigation

 - use hoc hooks to authenticate all screens

 ### Session object

 - sesion id
 - account id
 - username
 - fullname

 ## Article: